JavaScript is disabled

 Pricing:

-• For every dollar paid into a Hnry Account by the Client, or by end customers of the Client, the Client agrees to pay a percentage of that amount to the Supplier.
+• Unless otherwise agreed between the Client and Supplier, for every dollar paid into a Hnry Account by the Client, or by end customers of the Client, the Client agrees to pay a percentage of that amount to the Supplier.
 The current standard pricing is as follows:

-• If you receive individual payments of under $50, a minimum fee of $0.50 per payment applies
+• Where a Client receives individual payments of under $50, a minimum fee of $0.50 +GST per payment applies.

 • If a Client uses a Hnry Account for the first time within 45 days of the end of the tax year (March 31st), the supplier reserves the right to request a one-off fee to cover the filing of tax returns on behalf of the Client for that financial year.

-• For additional self-employed income that is received directly by the Client and not processed via a Hnry Account after the effective date of this Agreement, the Client agrees to pay the Supplier 1%+GST of that income.
+• Where a Client is an individual, for additional self-employed income that is received directly by the Client and not processed via a Hnry Account after the effective date of this Agreement, the Client agrees to pay the Supplier 1% +GST of that income.

-• If a Client does not provide the Supplier with their acceptance of the annual Year End earnings summary displayed on their Hnry Dashboard by the notified deadline, the Supplier reserves the right to request a one-off fee to cover the cost of filing the Income Tax return for that financial year on behalf of the Client.
+• If a Client does not provide the Supplier with their acceptance of the Annual Review Form displayed on their Hnry Dashboard by the notified deadline, the Supplier reserves the right to request a one-off fee to cover the cost of filing the Income Tax return for that financial year on behalf of the Client.

 SECTION B: GENERAL TERMS